 Write and Say Personal Pronouns in Arabic

-Edited by Hotelier, priya, Eng, Anonymous and 1 other
+Edited by Hotelier, priya, Eng, Maria

 Hello, and thank you for watching VisiHow.
 Today, we will be learning how to write and pronounce the Arabic personal pronouns.
 As we can see, there are many more personal pronouns in Arabic than there are in English.
 This is because there are singular and plural forms, as well as masculine and feminine forms.